Monday, December 16th, is the deadline to accept loans (for December graduates or students not enrolled at least half time for Spring 2025).

 Requesting Cancelation of Your Federal Direct Loan(s)

-A written request (fax: 520-621-9473) email: via the Ask Aid portal is required to reduce or cancel a Federal Direct Loan.
+A written request email: via the Ask Aid portal is required to reduce or cancel a Federal Direct Loan.
 If the funds have already disbursed to your Bursar billing account, you will be required to return the disbursed funds before the loan will be cancelled.
 Any account balance created as a result of the reduction or cancelation of a disbursed loan must be repaid immediately.

 Your consent is not required if the University of Arizona must cancel or reduce your loans to remain in compliance with Federal regulations.
 Regardless of the type of cancelation, any account balance created as a result of the reduction or cancelation of a disbursed loan must be repaid by the student immediately.

-Fall 2023-Spring 2024 Federal Direct Loan Dates
+Fall 2024-Spring 2025 Federal Direct Loan Dates

 In general, loans can begin to be accepted in mid-July for the following academic year (fall and spring semester) and must be accepted by the last day of the semester in which you attend.